Sprayer vs foamer: differences, advantages and how to choose

 Type of detergent Surface to be treated Contact time Application speed Visual control

 If you want a fine and even liquid coverage, choose a sprayer.
 If instead you want a more visible and clinging foam, the right choice is a foamer.
+You can also explore our full product range to compare capacities, materials and professional applications.

 Still unsure between a sprayer and a foamer?